-The overarching objective of Network Development Planning (NDP) to strike an optimal balance between risk, performance, and cost.
-The NDP process is undertaken bi-annually and is reviewed regularly, with any identified, value adding improvement opportunities, scoped, and developed to ensure the best possible balance is achieved.
+The overarching objective of NDP is to strike an optimal balance between risk, performance, and cost.
+The NDP process is undertaken bi-annually and is reviewed regularly, with any identified, value-adding improvement opportunities being scoped, and developed to ensure the best possible balance is achieved.